-In the absence of computer labels, label tube with patient first and last name, date of birth, date and time collected and the collector’s initials.
+Note: In the absence of computer labels, label tube with patient first and last name, date of birth, date and time collect of collection and the collector’s initials.
 See the Patient Identification and Labeling Procedure about reviewing the specimen labels with the patient prior to collecting the specimens.

-Dispose of contaminated needle and vacutainer holder as one unit, into the Sharps container.

-Care for the patient by checking the puncture site for bleeding.
-Apply pressure until bleeding stops.
-Before applying tape or band-aid, lift the gauze and observe for continued surface bleeding, and for 5-10 seconds longer to make sure there is no hematoma developing.
-If bleeding continues, pressure should be applied until a second check confirms bleeding has discontinued.
+Apply firm pressure to the puncture site using a clean gauze pad until bleeding has stopped.
+Cooperative patients may be allowed to apply pressure.
+Bending the patient’s arm up is not an adequate substitute for pressure.

+Lift the gauze and observe the puncture site for 5-10 seconds for superficial bleeding and any mounding or rising of the surrounding tissue.

+If bleeding has not ceased, reapply pressure for 1 to 2 minutes and re-examine site.
+Repeat the process until bleeding has stopped.

 Cover puncture site with a Band-Aid or gauze and tape.
 Instruct the patient to leave the bandage in place for at least 15 minutes.
-Compression nerve injuries can occur when a hematoma forms and exerts pressure on delicate nerves.
-Always verify bleeding has stopped before bandaging.

-To keep our pediatric patients safe, HealthPartners laboratories do not bandage patients under 2 years old due to known risks, this can include choking, finger or arm blood flow constriction and potential long term irreversible damage.
+To keep our pediatric patients safe, HealthPartners laboratories do not bandage patients under 2 years old due to known risks, including choking, blood flow constriction and/or potential long term irreversible damage.
 This includes Band-Aids, tape, Coban or Coflex.

-The lab staff member will apply pressure for a short time, if bleeding does not stop, lab staff should direct the parent/guardian to have a seat in the lab waiting area with their child and apply pressure until bleeding has stopped.
+Apply pressure for a short time.
+If bleeding does not stop, direct the parent/guardian to have a seat in the lab waiting area with their child and ask them to apply pressure until bleeding has stopped.

-For pediatric patients older than 2 years, lab staff should notify the parent/guardian that Band-Aids and tape should be removed within 30 minutes or when the child is no longer in direct site of their caregiver.

-**Coban is to be used sparingly.
-(Never on pediatric patients) It must not be utilized to bandage patients after capillary (finger stick) collections, inpatients, Emergency Center patients, or on any other patient with limited risk for bleeding.
-In addition, Coban should only be used on patients who are able to remove the wrap themselves or have someone aware of the risks that can assist with removal as soon as possible.
-If you do utilize Coban for a patient, please instruct the patient or care giver to remove immediately if there is any discomfort and do not leave the wrap on longer than 1 hour.
+For pediatric patients older than 2 years, notify the parent/guardian to remove Band-Aids and tape within 30 minutes.Note: Use Coban sparingly andnever on pediatric patients.
+Coban should only be used on patients who are able to remove the wrap themselves or have someone aware of the risks and can assist with removal as soon as possible.
+If Coban is used for a patient, instruct the patient or care giver to remove immediately if there is any discomfort and do not leave the wrap on longer than 1 hour.

+Evaluate the patient for signs of dizziness, nausea, hyperventilation, perspiration, pallor, etc. If there is any indication the patient did not tolerate the procedure well, do not release the patient from your care until signs/symptoms subside.

+Inspect the area, remove and dispose of all used supplies.
+Remove any unused labels from the draw area.

 Deliver specimens to appropriate area.

-Procedure for Finger Puncture

-Follow steps 1-5 for venipuncture procedure.
+Remove gloves and perform hand hygiene.

+Performing a capillary finger puncture

+.

 Choose a finger that is not cold, cyanotic, or swollen.
-If possible, the stick should be at the tip of the third of the non-dominant hand.
+If possible, use the palmar surface of the third (ring) finger of the non-dominant hand.
+The index, middle finger or medial aspect of the great toe are also acceptable.